Waobo/cparsing/README.md

 there is at least one commented example/test demonstrating the use of every component.

-Of course, the code of the library can also be examined..
+Of course, the code of the library can also be examined -- *main.c* i.e. holds some tests, that also demostrate the usage.

 This documentation assumes knowledge of the programming language C and its required tools.